tangrams/blocks/lines/README.md

 #### [lines-datastream](http://tangrams.github.io/blocks/#lines-datastream) <a href="https://github.com/tangrams/blocks/blob/gh-pages/lines/datastream.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

+Apply some stream of random lines to your lines

 To import this block add the following url to your `import` list: